Northern Việt Nam’s top 10 spring festivals to explore after Tết

 |Yến Stream is bustling with boats carrying visitors to celebrate the Hương Pagoda Festival. — VNA/VNS Photo

-HÀ NỘI — After celebrating the Lunar New Year (Tết) with family, many people like to start travelling on the third day of the holiday, with early-spring festivals being popular and meaningful spots to visit to start a new year.
+HÀ NỘI — After celebrating the Lunar New Year (Tết) with family, many people waste little time before setting off again, as early-spring festivals offer a meaningful way to begin the year with journeys rooted in culture, belief and tradition.

-Starting from the third day of Tết, locals and travellers from all over the country heading to the North can check out a variety of unique festivals in different areas to enjoy spring trips, go on pilgrimages, and experience the vibrant cultural traditions that are part of Việt Nam's rich heritage.
+Starting from the third day of Tết, locals and travellers from across the country heading north can explore a variety of distinctive festivals in different regions, enjoying spring outings, making pilgrimages and experiencing the vibrant cultural traditions that form part of Việt Nam's rich heritage.

 Hương Pagoda Festival

-The Hương Pagoda Festival takes place from the sixth day of the Lunar New Year until the end of the third lunar month in Hương Sơn Commune, Hà Nội.
+The Hương Pagoda Festival takes place from the sixth day of the Lunar New Year until the end of the third lunar month in Hương Sơn Commune.
 This spiritual and cultural event attracts thousands of pilgrims seeking peace and prosperity.
-Here, visitors can also immerse themselves in the vast landscape of mountains and water by spending hours on boats admiring the poetic scenery.
-All make this place an ideal destination for sightseeing and spiritual reflection.
+Visitors can also immerse themselves in sweeping mountain and water landscapes, spending hours travelling by boat to admire the poetic scenery surrounding Hương Pagoda.
+Together, these experiences make the site an ideal destination for sightseeing and spiritual reflection.

 Tản Viên Sơn Thánh Festival

-The main festival day is the 14th day of the first lunar month.
-Main rituals are performed at the Hạ (lower) Temple, a national historical and cultural relic site, along with incense offering at the Thượng (upper) and Trung (middle) temples in Ba Vì Commune, Hà Nội.
+The main festival day falls on the 14th day of the first lunar month.
+Key rituals are conducted at the Hạ (Lower) Temple, a national historical and cultural relic site, alongside incense offerings at the Thượng (Upper) and Trung (Middle) temples in Ba Vì Commune.

 Đọi Sơn Ploughing Festival

 Rooted in Việt Nam's agricultural heritage, the Đọi Sơn Ploughing Festival in Ninh Bình Province prays for favourable weather and bountiful harvests.
-Held from the fifth day to the seventh day of Tết, the tradition dates back to the 10th century and was revived in 2009 after years of dormancy.
-Visitors can witness ceremonial ploughing rituals and experience rural cultural activities.
+Held from the fifth to the seventh day of Tết, the tradition dates back to the 10th century and was revived in 2009 after years of dormancy.
+Visitors can witness ceremonial ploughing rituals and take part in rural cultural activities.

 |The Đọi Sơn Ploughing Festival in Ninh Bình Province prays for favourable weather and bountiful harvests. — VNA/VNS Photo